Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 That was fatherly advice.
 Not something Yan made a habit of, usually...

 "Yes, Yan."
 They pulled apart and looked at the neater pile of beer bottles.
 "It’s interesting.
-Jooyun and Wawsh…very different ideas about beer."
+Jooyun and Wawsh... very different ideas about beer."

 "*Walsh* likes to have fun," Yan said sagely.
 He almost managed to hide his smirk.
 "But maybe, we be careful about beer.
 Alcohol.
 Whatever.
 Feels like tricky magic."

 That wasn’t rejection, Vemik noted.
-It was just…caution.
+It was just... caution.
 And caution was usually wise, so Vemik decided he could live with that.

 "Okay."